but not the others!

-It is still wild out there with a gale warning in place and they are advising everyone to stay put.
-For anyone crazy enough to go out today, they advise us to be on the lookout for all kinds of debris, coconut trees and pilings floating around in the water.
+Checking the VHF, we learned that it is still wild out there, there is a gale warning in place and they are advising everyone to stay put.
+For anyone crazy enough to go out today, they advise us to be on the lookout for all kinds of debris—coconut trees and pilings floating around in the water.
 Winds were reported to be 73 knots on Great Guana Cay last night but we survived without any scratches or damage.

 However, the crews from the sailboats and yachts on the dock are all gradually working away at separating their dock lines from the pilings with a combination of tools that includes screwdrivers, hammers, pliers and knives.
 As Doug suspected, some lines had to be cut and boats were damaged as they rubbed and hit the dock and pilings all night.